eddieoz/lmstudio-webpage-summarizer/README.md

 # Local Web Page Summarizer Chrome Extension

-This Chrome extension provides a convenient way to summarize the content of web pages and PDF documents directly from your browser.
+This Chrome extension provides a convenient way to summarize the content of web pages directly from your browser.
 Utilizing a local API that simulates the OpenAI API through LM Studio, this extension fetches and displays summaries quickly, helping users to grasp the essential content without reading the entire text.

 ## Features